jimmylee88/javascript-intro/README.md

 ## Approach 2
 My biggest problem with the tutorial method is that it doesn't use semantic input tags (radio button, or checkboxes) or buttons for checking off items or removing them.
 This means that when a keyboard-only user, or someone using a screen reader tabs through the structure of the page, the box for ticking off a list item is missed.
-That's because the tutorial simply uses list items with styling to *look* like checkboxes but they aren't semantically.
+That's because the tutorial simply uses list items with styling to *look* like checkboxes but they aren't structured like that semantically.

-I think what I'll do is re-do the task and make sure every element uses semantic html tags, and do the javascript from scratch.
+I think what I'll do is re-do the task and make sure every element uses semantic html tags, and do the javascript from scratch even if the results aren't as aesthetically pleasing.